ScratchAddons/website-v2/content/docs/reference/addon-api/addon.tab/_index.md

   </tr>
 </table>

-Hides the given element with `display: none` when the addon is disabled.
-If the addon is enabled, it will set the display of the element to options.display which defaults as "".
+Hides the given element with `display: none` when the addon is disabled, until it is reenabled.
+If the intended `display` CSS property value for the provided element when visible is not the default value for the type of provided element (for example, `block` for `div`s and `inline` for `span`s), you should provide that value inside the options parameter.
+If you want to manually hide the element in situations where the addon is enabled, you should use a dedicated class name for that, instead of manually setting `el.style.display = "none";`.
+Use a class name selector in a userstyle to set `display: none !important;` on the element.

 ### addon.tab.copyImage
 <table>